fractal-platform/fractal/docs/guides/getting_started.rst

 Manage ``PrivateNetwork`` node
 ''''''''''''''''''''''''''''''''

-1. start fractal node: use this command if you want to start fractal node; when you shut down your PC ,you can run this to get fractal node run again
+1. start fractal node: use this command to start fractal node; after reboot, you can run this to restart fractal node.

 .. code-block:: bash

     $ ./start_private.sh

-2. clean files: this command deletes all files to restore the original files state
+2. clean files: this command deletes all files to restore the original files state.

 .. code-block:: bash

     $ ./start_private.sh del

-3. check: this command checks whether the fractal node runs well
+3. check: this command checks the fractal node status.

 .. code-block:: bash

     $ ./start_private.sh check

-**WARNING** You may find ``curl`` is not installed: ``curl: command not found``, run ``sudo apt-get install curl`` on Ubuntu to install it ,or ``sudo yum install curl`` on Centos.
+**WARNING** If you get the warning: ``curl: command not found``, run ``sudo apt-get install curl`` (Ubuntu) or ``sudo yum install curl`` (Centos) to install it.

-4. stop: it stops fractal node, shut it down
+4. stop: this command stops fractal node, shuts it down

 .. code-block:: bash